About Your Mohs Surgery

 During your Mohs surgery

-First, you will get an injection (shot) of local anesthesia to numb the surgery site.
+First, you’ll get an injection (shot) of local anesthesia to numb the surgery site.
 Once the area is numb, the cancerous tissue and a thin layer of surrounding tissue will be removed.
 A bandage will be placed on your wound.

-After your wound is bandaged, you will either stay in the procedure room or be taken to a waiting area.
+After your wound is bandaged, you’ll either stay in the procedure room or be taken to a waiting area.
 You can relax and eat light snacks or your lunch while you wait.

-A lab will process and examine the removed tissue.
+A lab will process the removed tissue.
+Once your tissue is processed, your Mohs surgeon will examine all of your margins.
 If there are cancer cells at the border (edge) of the tissue, they will need to remove another layer of tissue.

 These steps will be repeated until they find no more cancer cells at the borders of the tissue they remove.